leddoo/kibi/main.md

         - with inline hit counter.
         - have to walk code to reset/collect data.
         - but has really low overhead & don't need to allocate counter indices.
+    - maybe `Box` type.
+        - to turn value types into ref types.
+        - closures already use similar functionality.
+    - freezing.
+        - for spreadsheet use case.
+    - sandboxing.
+        - safest is always to de-/serialize values.
+        - but that can be slow, so tools to make sharing stuff safely easy would be nice.
+        - freezing could help, restricting metatable access, etc.

 - idioms: